meganz/MEGAchat/Readme.md

 is something like that:
 `export JAVA_HOME=/usr/lib/jvm/java-7-openjdk`

-* Mac
+* Mac  and iOS
-The Mac build does not need Java.
+No Java is or any other dependencies are needed on these platforms.

 * Android
 JDK 7 will not work for this particular revision (some warnings are triggered and the build is